 - The New York Times, Anthony Tommasini (Dvořák’s Dimitrij, Bard Music Festival, July 2017) -

 American heldentenor, Clay Hilley, is poised for a prominent international career in the most demanding roles of the operatic repertory.
-From Bacchus to Florestan and Canio to Laca, the Georgia native has been acclaimed by The New York Times for his “vocal heft, clarion sound and stamina.”
+He has been acclaimed by The New York Times for his “vocal heft, clarion sound and stamina.”

 Honing his repertoire and stage experience at first by covering in the leading international opera houses of North America, engagements have included Parsifal with Yannick Nézet-Séguin at the Metropolitan Opera, Der Ring des Nibelungen with Donald Runnicles and Turandot conducted by Nicola Luisotti at San Francisco Opera, Siegfried at the Canadian Opera Company led by Johannes Debus, and Samson et Dalila under the baton of Emmanuel Villaume at The Dallas Opera.

-The Wagner Society of New York presented Clay Hilley in recital, singing a program of Mahler, Janáček, Mozart, Dvořák, and Wagner following the Society’s recognition of the tenor with its Top Prize, the Robert Lauch Award, in 2015.
+The Wagner Society of New York presented Clay Hilley in recital after he received their top prize, the Robert Lauch Award, in 2015.
 He received the Bachelor of Music degree in Music Education at the University of Georgia, a Master of Music degree in Vocal Performance from Georgia State University, a Professional Studies Certificate from the Manhattan School of Music, and a Performer’s Certificate from the Opera Institute at Boston University.

 M: +49 (0)171 212 6728